DanSohn/CPSC-233-Team8/README.md

-# CPSC-233-Team8
+# Trom Game
-Team 8 of CPSC 233 and our code repository for projects and team assignments
+Team 8 of CPSC 233 and our code repository for our project

 Packages to use
     javax.swing.JFrame